hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 ### Managed Nodes

 The network devices (and/or servers) you manage with Ansible.
-Managed nodes are also sometimes called “hosts”.
+Managed nodes are also sometimes called `hosts`.
 Ansible is not installed on managed nodes.

 ### Inventory